Make Your SecOps Pipe Dreams a Reality

 TL;DR

-This post covers strategic considerations for managing high-scale, high-performance data pipelines and security infrastructure.
-Part 2 will dive into specific functionality with more tactical details and scenarios.
-Part 3 will wrap up with a list of common pitfalls and how to avoid them.
+This post is Part 1 of a series that covers strategic considerations for managing high-scale, high-performance data pipelines and security infrastructure.
+Part 2 dives into specific functionality with more tactical details and scenarios.
+Part 3 wraps up with a list of common pitfalls and how to avoid them.

 Today’s SecOps leaders know that security engineering allows you to manage detection and response programs like high-performance software.
 Automation is the name of the game.